ember-learn/guides-source/guides/release/state-management/index.md

 in a popup, the page you're on, or the color of a button, Ember needs to respond to that change!

-Ember primary system for detecting changes to state are _tracked properties_.
+Ember's primary system for detecting changes to state is _tracked properties_.
-If you read the section on Glimmer components, you'll probably recognize these, they're properties that are decorated with the `@tracked` decorator:
+If you read the section on Glimmer components, you'll probably recognize these.
+They're properties that are decorated with the `@tracked` decorator:

 ```js
 export default class Person extends Component {